Skip to Content

 We had originally planned to do both hikes, but were getting pressed for time.
 We were glad to have chosen the Ptarmigan Valley Viewpoint hike as it gave us the most variety from what could already be seen from the viewing platform.

-Given that this is prime grizzly territory, it’s recommended to hike in groups of 4.
+Given that this is prime grizzly bear territory, it’s recommended to hike in groups of 4.
 It’s important to educate yourself on bear safety in Banff National Park before venturing out.
 We always carry bear spray in an easily accessible place (not in your backpack) and make plenty of noise (easy to do when hiking with kids).

 There are also guided hikes available for anyone who is interested in learning more about the area, about bears or just for added comfort.